Suz' Sugar Gliders Through the Years

 Nara & Cleo

 Nara was adopted on December 16, 2006 from Elisabeth at My Sugar High in order to be Pika's new companion after Cricky passed away.
 Pika had been very grief-stricken and she fell in love with little Nara right away.
-My only White Face glider, Nara is a very beautiful little girl.
+My only White Face glider, Nara was a very beautiful little girl.
 After Pika's passing in March, 2007, Nara was lonely.
 Nara was successfully introduced to Darwin that summer and lived happily with him in their half of the Glider Condo.
 After Darwin passed away in April, 2011, Nara was introduced to Cleo.
-The two girls are very happy together.
+The two girls were very happy together.